Frequently Asked Questions

 If we used Derm Shield:

-It doesn’t have to be 24 hours exactly to take it off, just the next day in the evening.
-You can take a shower as the warm water and steam will aid the removal.
+You can take a shower as the luke-warm water will aid the removal.
 Be sure to wash your hands before removing, and to pull downwards rather than upwards.

 Once you take it off: